On intersecting families of independent sets in trees: Spider Star Centers

-Together, Theorems \ref{Leafs} and \ref{Head} verify that for the family of spiders, maximum stars are centered at leaves.
+Together, Theorems \ref{t:Leafs} and \ref{t:Head} verify that for the family of spiders, max $r$-centers occur at leaves.
 In what follows, we not only find the best leaf of a spider but give a complete ordering of its leaves according to star size.

-\begin{thm} Let $S=S(L)$ be a spider with $L=(l_1,\ldots,l_k)$ in spider order and suppose that $t\le\a(G)$.
-Then for each $1\le i<j\le k$ we have $|\cI^t_{i,l_i}(G)|\ge |\cI^t_{j,l_j}(G)|$. \end{thm}
+\begin{thm} Let $S=S(L)$ be a spider with $L=(l_1,\ldots,l_k)$ in spider order and suppose that $r\le\a(S)$.
+Then for each $1\le i<j\le k$ we have $|\cI^r_{i,l_i}(S)|\ge |\cI^r_{j,l_j}(S)|$. \end{thm}